Which fruit and vegetables can I grow in the shade?

 Another two really healthy veggies which will grow in partial shade are cauliflower and broccoli.
 Cauliflowers need a bit of room, rich soil and a deep spot so make sure you’ve dug in lots of well-rotted manure or compost in advance.
 They’re another crop that you can grow all year round and you’ll need to plant them about 60 cm apart and keep them well watered.

-You may not think of peas as a shade tolerant veg but why not give them a try.
+You may not think of peas as shade-tolerant veg but why not give them a try.
 They require a sunny, nutrient-rich, moisture-retentive site.
-But provided they get some sun, they can do ok.
+But provided they get some sun they can do ok.
 Morning sun with afternoon shade will work or shaded roots but a sunny top can give them enough sunshine too.

-They will need supports with trellis or netting but you can grow them in autumn for a late crop, spring for an early harvest and you can sow at different times throughout the year to make sure you have delicious, fresh peas on a regular basis.
+They will need support with trellis or netting but you can grow them in autumn for a late crop, spring for an early harvest and you can sow at different times throughout the year to make sure you have delicious fresh peas on a regular basis.

-While growing fruit in limited sun is generally a bit harder, it’s not impossible even if you don’t yield the sweetest, juiciest of produce.
+While growing fruit in the limited sun is generally a bit harder it’s not impossible.
+Even if you don’t yield the sweetest, juiciest of produce.

-They do prefer a spot in full sun if possible, but should be ok with a few hours sun.
+They do prefer a spot in full sun if possible but should be ok with a few hours of sun.
 Don’t forget that birds love gooseberries too so when they’re ready to harvest you have to act fast or you may miss out.

 Red currants and white currants

-Another great addition to the gardener’s palette are currants, whether they’re red, white or even black.
-They’ll need a slightly sheltered spot, and although they prefer full sun, they will tolerate dappled shade.
+Another great addition to the gardener’s palette is currants, whether they’re red, white or even black.
+They’ll need a slightly sheltered spot and although they prefer full sun they will tolerate dappled shade.
 You’ll also need to train your currents but once well-established they can go on producing fruit for many years.